-We were asked by the National Treasury to conduct a midline evaluation of the Jobs Fund with the objective of understanding progress since an earlier formative evaluation that we conducted.
-In particular, the National Treasury wanted to understand the relevance, efficiency, effectiveness, impact and sustainability of the Fund in achieving its twin objectives of job creation and encouraging the replication of successful job creation models.
+We were asked by the National Treasury to conduct a midline evaluation of the Jobs Fund with the objective of understanding progress following an earlier formative evaluation that we conducted.
+In particular, the National Treasury wanted to understand the relevance, efficiency, effectiveness, impact, and sustainability of the Fund in achieving its twin objectives of job creation and encouraging the replication of successful job creation models.

 In response, the Jobs Fund provides funding for:

-- A process evaluation that reviewed and assessed any changes to procedures and processes that had occurred in the Fund since OPM’s earlier formative evaluation (which had made a number of significant recommendations in this regard), and benchmarked the Fund against proven successful methods.
+- A process evaluation that reviewed and assessed any changes to procedures and processes that had occurred in the Fund since our earlier formative evaluation (which had made a number of significant recommendations in this regard), and benchmarked the Fund against proven successful methods

-- A Value for Money (VfM) assessment that sought to understand the VfM offering of the Jobs Fund, evaluating the performance of the fund against the four 'E’s of economy, efficiency, effectiveness and equity.
+- A value for money (VfM) assessment that sought to understand the VfM offering of the Jobs Fund, evaluating the performance of the fund against economy, efficiency, effectiveness, and equity

 The midline evaluation provides crucial information about the impact and the performance of the Jobs Fund, at a stage when the Fund is approximately halfway through implementation.
 The evaluation supports the accountability of the Fund to its funders (the Government of South Africa), as well as providing a series of recommendations to improve the functioning of the Fund and potential reprioritising of its focus in the remaining years of implementation.